 Verify the AI Models are Available

-The AI Subnet leverages pre-trained AI models for inference tasks.
+The Livepeer AI network leverages pre-trained AI models for inference tasks.
 Before launching the AI Orchestrator node, verify that the weights of these models are accessible on your machine.
 For more information, visit the Download AI Models page.

 Configure your AI Orchestrator